Victoria’s Solar Rebate Explained

 Now that you’re up to speed:

-Solar panels are quick and easy to install, but first you need to find the right installer.
+Solar panels are quick and easy to install, but first, you must find the right installer.
 There are thousands of solar panel installers in Australia, many of whom operate in Victoria.

-My website, SolarQuotes, provides you with 3 free, no-obligation quotes from pre-vetted installers I trust to install a well-performing system at a fair price so you can get a solar power system that will give you low bills for decades to come.
+My website, SolarQuotes, provides you with 3 free, no-obligation quotes from pre-vetted installers I trust to install a well-performing system at a fair price to get a solar power system that will give you low bills for decades.

 SolarQuotes operates on a very simple philosophy – if we wouldn’t recommend an installer to our grandmothers, we won’t recommend them to you.
 This means we only keep companies in our network who use accredited solar installers, use quality solar equipment, and care about the installation on your roof.